Zarkakareem/FoodDeliveryProject/README.md

-Summary of the purpose of the project
+Summary of the purpose of the project:

 Managing a food-delivery services ,such as , adding new customers , food menu items , making an order , and eventually providing some statistics